What Is Forex Leverage Trading?

 3. You can use leverage to hedge your trades – Hedging is a risk management strategy where you offset the potential loss from one trade by taking another trade in the same currency pair but in the opposite direction.
 By using leverage, you can take a smaller part of your margin capital and fully hedge your open position without spending that much money.

-5. You can use leverage to trade with a smaller account – If you don’t have a lot of money to invest, you can still trade forex by using leverage.
+5. You can use leverage to trade with a smaller account – If you don’t have money to invest, you can still trade forex by using debt.
 This was the initial concept of why operators around the world started to enable underfunded traders.
 It’s great because the platform makes money from fees by allowing more traders to make money from speculating.

 This allows you to get started in the market with a smaller account and grow it over time as your skills and knowledge improve.